F-I-D-O/Manuals/manuals/LLM.md

 There are also some subcommands:

 - `resume`: resume the previous session.
 The first argument is the name (hash) of the session to resume.
-We can also skip the hash and use `--last` to resume the last session.
+    - We can use `--last` instead of the hash to resume the last session, or
+    - we can skip the argument completely to get a list of all available sessions and choose one to resume interactively.

 ## Interactive mode